ddtlabs/smartvisu-widgets/sonos/README.md

 - I decided to use a unique prefix name to be sure to not collide with other widgets.

 **ToDo:**
-- Remove notify which triggers currentTrackPosition continously and replace it with a timerEvent() js function. **Voluntaries up, please!**
+- Remove continously currentTrackPosition update and replace it with a timerEvent() js function. **Voluntaries up, please!**
 - ~~Popup with sliders for treble, bass, balance and other settings.~~
 - Get radio and play lists from FHEM readings.
 - ~~Dynamic layout in width.~~

+**Update notes:**
+- If 99_fronthemSonosUtils.pm was replaced, then restart FHEM.
+"Reload 99_fronthemSonosUtils" could no be enough!

 **Change log:**
 - An at device was created for players that are group slaves at FHEM restart (fixed)
 - FHEM requirements: min. version 9118
 - Changed ongoing trackPosition update to 10sec (former 4sec)
 - Immediately trackPosition update if cover image changes (new track started)
+- v0.78
 - A more dynamic layout in width.
 - Added a popup with equalizer and volumes for neighbour players
+- v0.79
+- TransportState handling changed (dual state for play,pause,stop - better haptic):
+  - delete old notify:
+    - delete n_sv_sonosGetTrackPos
+  - define new notify:
+    - define n_sv_sonosTransportStateChanged notify Sonos_[A-Za-z0-9]+:transportState:.* { sv_SonosTransportStateChanged($NAME,$EVTPART1) }
+- New gad_items / Readings: svTransportStatePause, svTransportStatePlay, svTransportStateStop (converter: SonosTransportState)
+- Current widget version can be found in popup window, too.
+- UserReading definition for svTrackPosition is no longer needed.
+Delete it you are updating from v0.78 or below, please.
+- Popup IDs were not set correctly: same popup was shown for all players (fixed)
+- Minor layout changes
+v0.80
+- Code cleanup

 **Credits / Copyrights / Trademarks:**
 - My wife!